 If you are no longer studying, you will need to contact the Department of Home Affairs or a registered migration agent for information on other visa types and options.

-If a commencing international student begins their studies remotely in Semester 2 2020 and is able to demonstrate they were denied the necessary visa to enable study in Australia despite reasonable efforts to obtain one, they may elect to have 100% of tuition fees for that semester refunded.
+If a commencing international student needs to commence studies remotely in Semester 1, 2021 and is able to demonstrate they were denied the necessary visa to enable study in Australia despite reasonable efforts to obtain one, they may elect to have 100% of tuition fees for that semester refunded.
 However, if a student has completed the requirements for a unit of study and wishes to receive a grade and credit for that unit of study then a refund would not be available.

 For more information about our refund policy, international students should review their letter of offer.

-You must still formally apply to reduce your study load.
-You can reduce your study load if COVID-19 conditions impact your ability to study a full-time load.
+Whilst on a student visa, you are required to maintain a full-time workload.
+You can reduce your study load, however, if COVID-19 conditions impact your ability to study a full-time load.
 This means that if you are struggling with the prospect of remote learning during these conditions, or if you are experiencing other impacts that could be classified as ‘compassionate or compelling circumstances’ (such as caring for a vulnerable person or recovering from COVID-19 yourself), you may apply for a reduced study load through Sydney Student via My Studies - Units of Study - Apply.

 You cannot work more than 40 hours per fortnight when your course of study is ‘in session’, regardless of whether you are attending classes physically or studying remotely.
-However the Department of Home Affairs has temporarily increased the number of hours that individuals on a student visa can work, in certain fields of work.
-There are new provisions for student visa holders if they are:
+However, the Department of Home Affairs has temporarily relaxed working hours limits for student visa holders.

-Please contact the Department of Home Affairs for advice.
+For more information, visit the Department of Home Affairs website.